A Theory of Financial Media

 Date Written: September 20, 2019

-Despite a growing empirical literature, which documents the economic importance of financial media, much of the existing theoretical work takes public financial news as a model primitive.
-In this paper, we develop a simple model in which financial media plays an economic role: many investors cannot observe the universe of all firm announcements and rely on a financial journalist to choose which announcements to report and which not to.
-The model explores implications for the behavior of the journalist, the manager, investors, and for stock prices.
-We find that the introduction of a journalist induces more informed trading by readers, but inadvertently incentivizes the manager to bias the firm's announcements.
-We argue that this bias arises in spite of the journalist, not because of her.
+We develop a model of financial media in which some investors only observe firm announcements that are covered by journalists.
+The introduction of journalists induces more informed trading by readers, but inadvertently incentivizes the manager to obfuscate announcements.
+We argue that this obfuscation arises in spite of journalists, not because of them.
 Although the stock becomes mis-priced, readers are better off and prices are more informative.
-Finally, we find two endogenous biases: extreme financial news is more likely to be reported than mundane news and good news is more likely to be reported than bad news.
+We find two endogenous biases: extreme financial news is more likely to be reported than mundane news and good news is more likely to be reported than bad news.